build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 esac
 ```

-We will add this logic to the `sleep.sh` for chapter 003.
+We will add this logic to the `start-up.sh` for chapter 003.

 ## Appendix: Answering Questions